Understanding Tenant Eviction in Belgium (2025)

 3. Judgment and Timelines

 If the judge orders eviction, an execution deadline is usually granted to the tenant.
-This deadline, which can vary depending on the circumstances, is often one month.
+This deadline, which can vary depending on the circumstances, ranges from one to two months.
 For example, if a tenant is evicted for financial reasons, the judge may grant additional time to allow the tenant to find new housing.
 This decision is based on article 1344bis of the Judicial Code.

 4. Execution of Eviction

 Once the judgment is rendered, the bailiff is responsible for serving the order to the tenant.
 If the tenant does not vacate the premises within the allotted time, the bailiff can proceed with forced eviction.
-The costs of this procedure, which can easily reach several hundred euros, are generally borne by the tenant.
+The costs of this procedure typically range from 200 to 400 euros and are generally borne by the tenant.
 However, landlords are encouraged to be flexible and consider other solutions to avoid forced eviction.

 In summary, evicting a tenant in Belgium is a complex legal process requiring careful attention to timelines and procedures.
 Landlords must ensure compliance with each step to guarantee that the eviction is legitimate and fair.